My Wishlist

 Egypt

 Egypt is a transcontinental country, spanning the northeast corner of Africa and the southwest corner of Asia.
-With cities and agricultural activity concentrated along the Nile and its delta, Egypt's economy relies heavily on agriculture, tourism, and remittances from Egyptians working abroad.
+With cities and agricultural activity concentrated along the Nile and its delta, economy of Egypt relies heavily on agriculture, tourism, and remittances from Egyptians working abroad.
 This is particularly true for those in Saudi Arabia and the Gulf countries.

 Morocco